arjangch/grails-project-helper/example2/README.md

     }
 }
 ```
-For example in the above code we don't want versioning because this table is also used in other applications.
+For example in the above code we don't want versioning because this table is also used in other apps.

 To work with the secondary DB in the controller add transactional to class.
 ```groovy